arogozhnikov/arogozhnikov.github.io/_posts/2015-12-11-cumulative-sum-as-test-for-your-environment.markdown

       result[i + 1] = result[i] + input[i]
 </pre>

-Here I use the zero-based indexing.
+Here I uses the zero-based indexing.

 This is fairly trivial piece of code that C/C++/Fortran programmers write in their language without any hesitation.
 However, looking from perspective of 10-years-later coding, this trivial code may